 Belize’s small geographical size belies its large variety of cultural and ecological treasures.
 You could spend an unforgettable week just exploring the pristine rainforest, brimming with endemic wildlife and concealing ancient Maya temples.
 Alternatively, you could focus your vacation on the coast, hopping between tiny cayes, exploring Garifuna culture, and relishing the dolce vita of sumptuous tropical resorts.
 But, for my money, sampling both jungle and beach is the most rewarding way to immerse yourself in the Land of Make Belize.

 Beginning in San Ignacio, the gateway to the rainforest, and ending in Hopkins, an idyllic coastal fishing village, here are some family-friendly Belize activities to dazzle travelers of all ages.

 Family-friendly Belize: San Ignacio

-A small, charming city in the Cayo District, San Ignacio is the launching point for outdoor adventures like spelunking and rafting, as well as exploring Belize’s Mayan ruins, which are among the most majestic in Central America.
-While the Caracol and Xunantunich archeological sites were abandoned centuries ago, Mayan culture is still alive and well in San Ignacio.
-At the San Antonio Women’s Coop, artisans maintain ceramic-making traditions passed down through the generations, painting their stoneware with scenes from the Popol Vuh, an ancient Maya document that chronicles Mayan myths and other cultural relics.
-Restaurants around San Ignacio serve many of the same dishes the Pre-Columbian Mayans enjoyed.
+A small, charming city in the Cayo District, San Ignacio is the launching point for outdoor adventures like spelunking and rafting, as well as exploring Belize’s Maya archeological sites, which are among the most majestic in Central America.
+While the Caracol and Xunantunich temples were abandoned centuries ago, Maya culture is still alive and well in San Ignacio.
+At the San Antonio Women’s Coop, artisans maintain ceramic-making traditions passed down through the generations, painting their stoneware with scenes from the Popol Vuh, an ancient Maya document that chronicles Maya myths and other cultural relics.
+Restaurants around San Ignacio serve many of the same dishes the Pre-Columbian Mayas enjoyed.